World Sailing President Kim Andersen replies to media criticism

 1. Reduction in employee wages by 20 per cent, 2.
 Transfer of funds from the government to emergency aid for small businesses, 3.
 Renegotiation of the lease at the London offices, and 4.
 Pre-payment from the IOC.

-In the Sail Magazine video Mr Andersen explaines what steps are being taken to bring World Sailing back on track.
+In the Sail Magazine video Mr Andersen explains what steps are being taken to bring World Sailing back on track.

 In particular, they were talking with the landlords of the London office regarding a rent reduction, were also in the process of recruiting a new CEO, and under the UK government coronavirus measures they were furloughing most staff.